Skip to Content

 With winter’s long nights, it’s a great time to marvel at the beautiful night sky.
 A short drive north of Greater Napanee is Erinsville in the Stone Mills township of Lennox & Addington County.
 Here you can visit the Sheffield Conservation Area, a Dark Sky Viewing Area (DSVA) that will take your breath away.

-DSVAs essentially have minimal light pollution, so you can enjoy a magnificent starry night like nothing you’ve seen in the big city.
+DSVAs have minimal light pollution, so you can enjoy a magnificent starry night like nothing you’ve seen in the big city.

 Snowkiting

 Snowkiting is a type of winter sports activity that involves gliding across frozen lakes and open spaces on skis and snowboards using the force of the winds.
+While this is less common than hiking or snowshoeing, there are still several opportunities to try it yourself.

 Black Bay